Luceium/Magigram/README.md

 We can also seperate all our dictionaries into noun, verb, adjective Additionally we should memoize searches. ex. if a search for "aabccd" was made than we can use that too simplify the search for "aabccdghi"
 Also, only words at a length of 4 or more will be presented because humans can easily find words of length 3 (this also works with a partial trie of length 4)
-Remove proper noun, conjunction, preposition, interjection, sounds and effects
+Remove proper noun, conjunction, preposition, interjection, sounds effects, and plurals make trie into a json file that can be used for get requests.